Overview of the United Arab Emirates Legal System

 4.2.2.
 Business Laws in the UAE

-The UAE provides a supportive legal framework for businesses in line with the vision of country's leadership and their deep conviction that an effective legal framework in par with international standards is essential to a competitive and prosperous economy.
-The country has issued a number of laws related to the economy, trade and investment since its formation in 1971.
+The UAE provides a supportive legal framework for businesses in line with the vision of the country’s leadership and their deep conviction that an effective legal framework on par with international standards is essential to a competitive and prosperous economy.
+The country has issued several laws related to the economy, trade, and investment since its formation in 1971.
 These laws are listed in the right column of the page.

 4.2.2.1.
 New Business Laws and Amendments

-The UAE is currently working on upgrading a number of key legislations, especially with regard to the development of the country's economic infrastructure and investment climate in a bid to better address investment issues and regulate the relationship between all parties concerned with the country's economic development and investment process.
+The UAE is currently working on upgrading many key legislations, especially concerning the development of the country’s economic infrastructure and investment climate, in a bid to better address investment issues and regulate the relationship between all parties concerned with the country’s economic development and investment process.

-Draft bills on foreign investment, competition, arbitration, certificate of origin, industry affairs organization, suppressing commercial fraud, industrial property law, federal law on organization of the auditing profession and federal law on commercial companies are already being reviewed by the relevant authorities.
+Draft bills on foreign investment, competition, arbitration, certificates of origin, industry affairs organization, suppressing commercial fraud, industrial property law, federal law on the organization of the auditing profession, and federal law on commercial companies are already being reviewed by the relevant authorities.

-Foreign Investment Law: The new law on foreign investment removes a large part of the regulatory and administrative obstacles to attract more foreign and Arab direct investment.
-It is aimed at creating a unified regulatory framework for foreign investment in terms of regulating investment procedures, registration and licensing.
-The law also deals with the advantages, tax exemptions and guarantees for foreign investors, as well as their rights and obligations.
+Foreign Investment Law: The new law on foreign investment removes a large part of the regulatory and administrative obstacles to attracting more foreign and Arab direct investment.
+It is aimed at creating a unified regulatory framework for foreign investment in terms of regulating investment procedures, registration, and licensing.
+The law also deals with the advantages, tax exemptions, and guarantees for foreign investors, as well as their rights and obligations.

-Law on Certificate of Origin: The law on certificate of origin aims to reorganize the legislations related to the rules of the certificate of origin based on the progress achieved in this area.
-The new law will address various issues pertaining to the origin of national goods and issuance of certificates of origin.
-It will also allow the Ministry of Economy to impose penalties and fines on those who issue fake certificates, documents or data.
+Law on Certificate of Origin: The law on certificate of origin aims to reorganize the legislation related to the rules of the certificate of origin based on the progress achieved in this area.
+The new law will address various issues about the origin of national goods and the issuance of certificates of origin.
+It will also allow the Ministry of Economy to impose penalties and fines on those who issue fake certificates, documents, or data.

-The New Law on Commercial Arbitration: The new commercial arbitration law in collaboration with a number of legal experts from the Abu Dhabi Conciliation and Arbitration Centre.
+The Law on Commercial Arbitration: The new commercial arbitration law in collaboration with several legal experts from the Abu Dhabi Conciliation and Arbitration Centre.

 4.2.2.2.
 Development of Business Laws